trailheadapps/functions-recipes/functions/03_Context_OrgInfo_TypeScript/README.md

 # orginfots Function

-It returns the Salesforce Org information attached to the context
+Returns the Salesforce Org information attached to the context.

 ## Local Development